 - The potential penalties one will face if convicted

-There are several reasons why it is important that Panama City defendants have an understanding of these topics.
+There are several reasons why it is important that Tampa defendants have an understanding of these topics.
 First, not all allegations of abuse or violence are truthful.
 It is not entirely uncommon for false claims to be made against an individual out of anger, revenge, or as a way to gain leverage in a different proceeding.
 Second, many cases of violence are the result of self-defense.
 Defendants need to understand that a successful self-defense claim has the potential to result in an acquittal.
 Third, one should be aware of the process that follows an arrest.
 If the accused knows what to expect, then there will be fewer surprises.
 Fourth, one should have an understanding of how these trials are conducted and what will be expected of both the prosecution and the defense.
 Finally, the penalties for domestic violence can be quite severe.
 It is crucial that defendants recognize early on the need for a properly constructed defense.

 One point that I cannot stress enough is the importance of retaining representation after an arrest has occurred.
 Many defendants are surprised by the extent to which the prosecution views domestic violence as a serious charge.
 Such charges will be relentlessly pursued and it is crucial that defendants are prepared for this.
 By retaining counsel, you will help to ensure that your rights will remain protected.